EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 _Example for older standards of C_

 ## Type Casting
-This isn't really worth creating a new ch
+This isn't really worth creating a new chapter, but you should still know about it: Type casting.
+You have now learned about some basic types of the C Programming Language, but

 ## Pointers
 One of the most challenging concepts for most beginners are pointers.
 But they're actually not even so hard to understand, if you know the syntax